 The idyllic Lake Arnen (called Lac Arnaud in French), is a well-known spot for locals living in the Saanenland who like going there to swim, hike, bike, or simply to chill-out.

 You need a car to reach the lake, since the closest bus stop is in Feutersoey, from where a 1 1/2 – 2 hours easy hike (one way) leads you to the lake.
 You can also walk all around Arnensee, looking at the surrounding landscape from different perspectives.

 Lake Lauenen (Berner Oberland)

-The little Lake Lauenen is another delightful alpine mountain lake in the Saanenland, and a lovely excursion from Gstaad.
+The tiny Lake Lauenen is another delightful alpine mountain lake in the Saanenland, and a lovely excursion from Gstaad.

 You can get there by car and by Post bus, but I highly recommend hiking from atop the Wispile.
 The hiking path starts at the arrival of the cable car and offers beautiful views of the pre-alps and the lush green pastures.
 It takes about 4 hours to reach the Lauenensee from Höhi Wispile, and once you get there, have your swimsuit ready for a plunge into the refreshing water.